Huang-CL/Magrathea/docs/paper.md

 Planned future expansions include building versatile methods for mixing materials, adding treatments of thermal evolution, and coupling to an atmosphere model.
 Integrating new experimental and theoretical results will keep Magrathea a robust and adaptable tool for interpreting the increasing number and precision of exoplanet observations.

 ![New phase diagrams in the code.
 Left, default hydrosphere compiled from many sources---A: low pressure ice/liquid [@Journaux:2020], B: ice-VII [@Bezacier:2014;@Sotin:2007], C: ice-X [@Grande:2022], D: IAPWS–95 liquid/gas [@Wagner:2002], E: supercritical [@Brown:2018], F: van der Waals gas, G: supercritical [@Mazevet:2019].
 Center, default mantle with lower-pressure Mg$_2$SiO$_4$ phases.
 Right, carbon phase diagram in dark and SiC phase diagram in light grey.
-On each plot is shown the P–T conditions inside a 100% composition planet of one Earth-mass with two or three different outer temperatures.
+On each plot is shown the P–T conditions inside a 100% composition planet of one Earth-mass with three different outer temperatures.
 The density inside of the planet is shown by each plot's colorbar and the radius of the planet is denoted in the legend. \label{fig:phases}](phase_panels.pdf)

 # Acknowledgements